agerasev/agerasev.github.io/_posts/2019-09-24-clay-ray-tracer.md

 ---
-layout: post
+layout: single
 title: "Ray tracer in Rust and OpenCL"
+header:
-image:  /assets/posts/clay-ray-tracer/preview.png
+  teaser: /assets/posts/clay-ray-tracer/preview.png
 date: 2019-09-24 16:00:00 +0700
+classes: wide
+toc: true
+toc_label: "Table of content"
 ---

 This post is about my attempt to write a simple physically-based Monte-Carlo ray tracing engine in Rust and OpenCL.
 It is aimed to be a convenient framework for toy experiments with ray tracing, so the main goals was modularity and extendability, and also performance was taken into account.
 Here is the [main page of the project](https://clay-rs.github.io).

-## Table of content
-{:.no_toc}

-+ Table of content
-{:toc}

 ## Preface